dmitriysychev/dmitriysychev/README.md

 ### My name is Dmitriy Sychev, and I am UT Austin Computer Science Graduate of 2020
  - 📫 How to reach me: dmitriy.sychev at utexas.edu
  - 🔭 I’m currently working on a simple CV type [personal website](https://dmitriysychev.github.io/) hosted on GitHub pages using Jekyll
+ - ⚡ Contributing to a bigger project by building a pipeline on Heroku
 <!--
 **dmitriysychev/dmitriysychev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.